elyor0529/requests/README.md

 ```

 If the response from the server does not specify `Content-Type` as "application/json",
 `res.JSON()` will return an empty bytes slice.
-It panics if an attempt to parse
+It does not panic if the content type
-the media type with `mime.ParseMediaType` fails.
+is empty.

 Another helper method, `ContentType()`, is used to get the media type in the
 response's header.